 The shear effect in the beams, described in the publications mentioned above, is taken into account with the use of the first-, second- and third-order beam theory.
-Thus, the main purpose of this paper is to present an individual theory of planar cross-section deformations of the beams formulated based on the Zhuravsky shear stress formula.
-The performance of this theory is demonstrated for bending of the example beams with various bisymmetrical cross-sections.
-The paper is a continuation of the studies presented by Magnucki et al. in [20, 21].
+Thus, the main purpose of this paper is presentation of an individual theory of planar cross section deformations of the beams formulated based on the Zhuravsky shear stress formula.
+The performance of this theory is demonstrated for bending of the example beams with various bisymmetrical cross sections.
+The paper is a continuation of the subject area presented by Magnucki et al. [20] and [21].